 21 September 1695: the Battle of Lugos, the heroic death of General Veterani

-Sultan Achmed II died in February, and his son who had been in prison so far has become the new ruler as Sultan Mustafa II.
+Sultan Ahmed II died in February, and his son, who had been in prison, became the new ruler, named Sultan Mustafa II.

-He thought that the numerous Ottoman defeats suffered by the Imperial armies had been due to the carelessness and effeminacy of the previous drunken sultans.
-His beau ideal became Sultan Suleiman the Great and Mustafa took the command of his army into his own hands.
+He thought that the numerous Ottoman defeats suffered by the imperial armies were due to the carelessness and effeminacy of the previous drunken sultans.
+He adopted Sultan Süleyman the Magnificent as his role model, and Mustafa took the command of the army into his own hands.

-He had Grand Vizier Ali strangled and appointed the warlike Pasha Elmász Mehmed as his Grand Vizier.
-The Ottoman army took encouragement from the personal presence of the sultan.
-Before soon, 50-60,000 have come together with the goal of retaking Pétervárad castle.
-On the other hand, the Habsburg military command at this time was not able to appoint such a good general.
-He was August II the Strong (1670-1733).
-Augustus’ great physical strength earned him the nicknames “the Strong” but as a general, he was just too young and inexperienced in 1695.
-He was rather infamous for his drinking and womanizing habits.
-He was willing to give 8,000 well-supplied Saxon soldiers to the army of the Holy League only under the condition if he was appointed as the General of the whole army.
+He had the Grand Vizier Ali strangled and appointed the warlike Pasha Elmász Mehmed as his Grand Vizier.
+The Ottoman army was encouraged by the personal presence of the Sultan.
+Soon 50-60,000 men were gathered with the aim of retaking the castle of Pétervárad.
+On the other hand, the Habsburg military command was not able to appoint such a good general at that time.
+Their leader was Augustus II the Strong (1670-1733).
+Augustus’ great physical strength earned him the nickname “the Strong,” but as a general in 1695 he was simply too young and inexperienced.
+He was notorious for his drinking and womanizing habits.
+He was willing to give 8,000 well-equipped Saxon soldiers to the Holy League army, but only on the condition that he would be appointed general of the entire army.

-The Habsburg Military Council had no choice and accepted his terms.
-Thus, 50,000 soldiers were under his command, their main goal was to retake Temesvár castle.
-In order to aid his efforts, the commander of the Imperial troops of Transylvania, General Friedrich Veterani was appointed, too.
-The young and talented Italian general were envied by General Carpara for his quick advancement and Carpara was under the command of August the Strong.
-The Transylvanian army of Veterani consisted of 7,000 cavalrymen and 800 infantrymen but later more soldiers joined it, like the men of the Serbian vice-Colonel Antonije Znoric.
+The Habsburg military council had no choice but to accept his terms.
+Thus, 50,000 soldiers were under his command and their main goal was to retake the castle of Temesvár.
+To support his efforts, the commander of the imperial troops in Transylvania, General Friedrich Veterani, was also appointed.
+The talented Italian general was envied by General Carpara, who was under the command of Augustus the Strong.
+Veterani’s Transylvanian army consisted of 7,000 cavalrymen and 800 infantrymen, but later more soldiers joined it, such as the men of the Serbian vice-colonel Antonije Znoric.

-August the Strong arrived at the military camp at Pétervárad on 10 August.
-The sultan happened to arrive in the Ottoman camp next to Belgrade on this very day, too.
-Mustafa set out at once against Lippa castle, instead of Pétervárad because the Christian army seemed to be a bit strong to his liking.
-Sultan Mustafa’s new goal has become to retake Lippa and Várad castles.
-In the case of unsuccessful sieges, his “B” plan was to enter Transylvania and Wallachia and destroy the land on the way home.
-He crossed the Danube River on 25 August and his army was marching on Lippa castle.
+August the Strong arrived at the Pétervárad military camp on August 10.
+The Sultan happened to arrive at the Ottoman camp near Belgrade on the same day.
+Mustafa immediately set out against Lippa Castle instead of Pétervárad, because the Christian army seemed too strong for him.
+Sultan Mustafa’s new goal was to take back the castles of Lippa and Várad.
+If the sieges were unsuccessful, his “B” plan was to enter Transylvania and Wallachia and destroy the country on his way home.
+On August 25, he crossed the Danube and his army marched towards Lippa Castle.
 More about Lippa (Lipova) castle:

-The main Christian army was just lagging behind him, quite slowly.
-Hesitating much, they have changed their directions several times.
-At times, they got lost in the marshlands of the Maros River and had to take detours.
-In the meantime, General Veterani came out of Transylvania and took up defensive positions at Lugos castle.
-Neither he nor August the Strong could save Lippa castle that was taken by the Ottomans with a fast assault on 7 September.
-Captain Daróczy Endre and all his men, the heroic defenders of Lippa were put to the sword.
+The main Christian army lagged behind him, very slowly.
+They hesitated a lot and changed direction several times.
+Sometimes they got lost in the swamps of the Maros River and had to make detours.
+Meanwhile, General Veterani arrived from Transylvania and took up defensive positions at Lugos Castle.
+Neither he nor August the Strong could save Lippa Castle, which was taken by the Ottomans in a quick attack on September 7.
+Captain Daróczy Endre and all his men, the heroic defenders of Lippa, were put to the sword.

-Then, Sultan Mustafa has realized that he was between August the Strong who was coming from the west, and Veterani’s army that was approaching from the east.
-He was panicking and put his booty and his baggage wagons on fire then withdrew his army towards Temesvár castle.
+Then Sultan Mustafa realized that he was between August the Strong coming from the west and Veterani’s army approaching from the east.
+He panicked and set fire to his booty and baggage wagons, then he retreated to the Temesvár Castle.

 August the Strong sent an order to Veterani to join his army.
-However, the Italian general disagreed because he would have liked it if the army of August had joined the Transylvanian army.
-Obviously, Veterani wanted to defend Transylvania from overrunning, he knew that the Crimean Tatars in the Ottoman army had such plans.
-He had no idea that the main Christian army was marching in the opposite way.
-In the meantime, Mustafa came to know that August had returned towards the Tisza River and Veterani was left alone with his 10-15,000 soldiers.
-Veterani didn’t even have enough power to scatter the 12,000-strong-army of Pasha Arnaut who deployed his men in a fortified camp at Bogcsavára (Bogsa), as it was surrounded by marshlands.
-Yet, he could achieve that Pasha Arnaut withdrew his unit.
+However, the Italian general did not agree, because he would have liked the army of August to join the Transylvanian army.
+Obviously, Veterani wanted to defend Transylvania from being overrun, he knew that the Crimean Tatars in the Ottoman army had such plans.
+He did not know that the main Christian army was marching in the opposite direction.
+Meanwhile, Mustafa learned that August had returned to the Tisza River, leaving Veterani alone with his 10-15,000 soldiers.
+Veterani didn’t even have enough power to disperse the 12,000-strong army of Pasha Arnaut, who was stationed in a fortified camp at Bogcsavára (Bogsa), surrounded by swamps.
+However, he managed to make Pasha Arnaut withdraw his troops.

-The Sultan threw himself at the army of Veterani that was a lot weaker than his.
-Veterani, hoping that the main army of August the Strong might arrive at any hour, was getting prepared for the battle.
-He knew that he had to keep this terrain unless Transylvania would be lost.
-He deployed his troops that were supported by the marshes of the Temes River.
-The Italian general arranged his soldiers in two lines and placed two wagon-forts on the left and the right sides.
-They built trenches around the camp, too.
-The Ottoman vanguard was harassing the army on 20 September and Veterani thought that the irregular riders were just covering the Ottoman main army’s withdrawal towards Temesvár.
+The Sultan threw himself at the army of Veterani, which was much weaker than his own.
+Veterani, hoping that the main army of August the Strong would arrive at any moment, prepared for battle.
+He knew that he had to hold this territory or Transylvania would be lost.
+He deployed his troops, supported by the swamps of the Temes River.
+The Italian general placed his soldiers in two lines, with two wagon fortresses on each side.
+They also dug trenches around the camp.
+The Ottoman vanguard harassed the army on September 20 and Veterani thought that the irregular horsemen were just covering the retreat of the main Ottoman army towards Temesvár.

-The next day, he was having his lunch when his men reported him that the main army of the sultan had arrived.
-The general hurried to the right-wing and stood in the first line, without putting on a breastplate.
-According to the historian Cserei Mihály (1667-1756), he was prepared for death but he was cursing General Caprara and General Heister, blaming them for his coming death.
-(In fact, General Heister had been doing his best to urge August the Strong and he was begging him to let him hurry with his cavalry to Veterani’s help but it was in vain.)
+The next day, he was having lunch when his men reported that the Sultan’s main army had arrived.
+The general hurried to the right wing and stood in the first line without putting on his breastplate.
+According to historian Cserei Mihály (1667-1756), he was prepared to die, but he cursed General Caprara and General Heister, blaming them for his impending death.
+(In fact, General Heister did his best to urge Augustus the Strong and begged him to let him hurry with his cavalry to help Veterani, but it was in vain).

-The Ottoman army was attacking with great momentum but the cavalrymen of Veterani have repelled them twice.
-The musket-men spread a killing fire over the attackers but they soon ran out of ammunition.
-The cannons have also made great destruction among the attackers.
-Vice-General Truschsess was leading the left-wing, he stopped the Turks with canister shots.
-The Ottoman warriors fled and allegedly Sultan Mustafa had killed a few of them, some of them high-ranking officers, so as to stop the runners.
-At this point, the Ottoman cavalry assaulted the Imperials from two sides, causing them major difficulties.
-Veterani could beat them back on the right-wing, then he rode to the left-wing to bring aid to there.
+The Ottoman army attacked with great vigor, but Veterani’s cavalrymen repulsed them twice.
+The musketmen spread a killing fire over the attackers, but they soon ran out of ammunition.
+The cannons also wreaked havoc on the attackers.
+Vice-General Truschsess led the left wing, he stopped the Turks with canister shots.
+The Ottoman warriors fled, and it is said that Sultan Mustafa killed some of them, some of them high-ranking officers, to stop the runners.
+At this point, the Ottoman cavalry attacked the Imperials from two sides, causing them great difficulty.
+Veterani was able to push them back on the right wing, then rode to the left wing to bring help.

-It was when Pasha Arnaut has led his men against the Christians’ right-wing for the second time.
-He managed to take the cannons and repelled the cavalry led by Veterani himself.
-Personal bravery was not enough against the Ottomans’ overpower.
-The general ordered Truchsess to take 300 riders trough Karánsebes (Caransebes) to the Vaskapu (Iron Gate) so as to secure his withdrawal.
-Then, he ordered an attack that collapsed after some initial success.
+It was when Pasha Arnaut led his men against the Christians’ right wing for the second time.
+He managed to capture the cannons and repel the cavalry led by Veterani himself.
+Personal bravery was not enough against the overwhelming power of the Ottomans.
+The general ordered Truchsess to lead 300 horsemen through Karánsebes to Vaskapu (Iron Gate) to ensure his retreat.
+Then he ordered an attack, which failed after some initial success.
 It was already afternoon and Veterani was also wounded.
-At first, his left arm was shot, and he lost much blood.
-Then, he received a head-wound by a sword.
-General Glöckelsperg was fighting next to him, he said that the Italian cut down 9 Turks before he fainted.
+First his left arm was shot and he lost a lot of blood.
+Then he received a head wound from a sword.
+General Glöckelsperg was fighting beside him, he said that the Italian killed 9 Turks before he fainted.

-His men put him on a wagon and 500 of them tried to get him out of the meleé but the vehicle got stuck in marshy land.
-The Turks quickly surrounded him and slaughtered everybody.
-Allegedly, Veterani was on one knee but he was still fighting on.
-After killing him, his head was brought to the Sultan.
-According to others, he was captured alive but later nobody heard about him.
-The historian Bethlen Miklós said that the Transylvanians even offered a huge ransom for him because they loved him as much as they had hated General Basta.
+His men put him on a cart and 500 of them tried to get him out of the melee, but the cart got stuck in the swamp.
+The Turks quickly surrounded him and slaughtered everyone.
+It is said that Veterani was on his knees, but he continued to fight.
+After he was killed, his head was taken to the Sultan.
+Others say he was captured alive, but nobody heard of him after that.
+The historian Bethlen Miklós said that the Transylvanians even offered a huge ransom for him, because they loved him as much as they hated General Basta.

-As for the Sultan’s victory, it was not a full victory.
-Although he took Lippa but soon he emptied it and abandoned it.
-Regarding Karánsebes and Lugos, the Turks took them without a fight because their defenders had fled.
-Neither Pétervárad castle nor Várad castle was attacked by him.
-It was lucky for him that August the Strong failed to launch an attack when he withdrew, a more talented general might have taken advantage of the situation.
+As for the Sultan’s victory, it was not a complete victory.
+Although he took Lippa, he soon emptied it and abandoned it.
+As regards Karánsebes and Lugos, the Turks took them without a fight because their defenders had fled.
+Neither Pétervárad Castle nor Várad Castle were attacked by him.
+It was lucky for the Sultan that August the Strong did not attack when he retreated, a more talented general might have taken advantage of the situation.

-But Veterani’s heroic last stand has saved Transylvania from the Crimean Tatars and the Turk troops.
+But Veterani’s heroic last stand saved Transylvania from the Crimean Tatars and the Turkish troops.

 Source: Szibler Gábor